zchee/golang-wiki/Home.md

   - [Effective Go](https://golang.org/doc/effective_go.html) will help you learn how to write idiomatic Go code.
   - [Go standard library documentation](https://golang.org/pkg/) to familiarize yourself with the standard library.
   - [Use the Go Playground](http://play.golang.org) to test out Go programs in your browser.
   - Still not convinced?
-Check out this list of [Go Users](GoUsers) and a few of their [Success tories](SuccessStories).
+Check out this list of [Go Users](GoUsers) and a few of their [Success stories](SuccessStories).
 We've also assembled a long list of reasons [why you should give Go a try](whygo).

 ##  Working with Go